JUNE 22 – AUGUST 31, MARION SCOTT GALLERY PRESENTS POINT OF VIEW

 The Marion Scott Gallery and Kardosh Contemporary are pleased to announce “Point of View”, a summer exhibition that will showcase the work of Inuit artists working in a range of new and traditional media.
 Opening June 22 and continuing through August 31, the group show will feature the contemporary expressions of a new generation of artists working in Inuit Nunangat as well as the Inuit diaspora.

 Planned as a conversation that will unfold over the course of the summer, the works in the exhibition rigorously explore personal lived experience and identity in the contemporary world.
-Featuring film, video, painting, drawing, photography and sculpture, “Point of View” will include works by Tony Anguhalluq, Tarralik Duffy, Glenn Gear, Mark Igloliorte, Megan Kyak-Monteith, Lindsay McIntyre, Niap, Janet Nungnik, Jamasee Pitseolak and others.
+Featuring film, video, painting, drawing, photography, installation and sculpture, “Point of View” includes works by Tony Anguhalluq, Tarralik Duffy, Glenn Gear, Maureen Gruben, Mark Igloliorte, Gabriel Nuraky Koperqualuk, Megan Kyak-Monteith, Lindsay McIntyre, Niap, Janet Nungnik, Jamasee Pitseolak and others.